 BTS believes that real change in people's lives and to communities must not only be based on financial aid, but the combination of financial support and knowledge transfer.
-BTS policy is to select and support organizations and projects based on the following main principles:
+BTS policy is to select and support organizations and projects based on the following main

-- BTS shall only select and engage in organizations and projects where the organization is truly efficient and can ensure, and show, that the investment is channeled to the project directly. - BTS will not tolerate that donations are used for administrative purposes or that any investments are used for non-charitable work or good. - ▶ BTS contributions, being financial or through making other resources available, shall focus on projects where the learning process plays a material role and is fundamental for the way the organization works.
+• BTS shall only select and engage in organizations and projects where the organization is truly efficient and can ensure, and

+- show, that the investment is channeled to the project directly. - BTS will not tolerate that donations are used for administrative purposes or that any investments are used for non-charitable work or good. - · BTS contributions, being financial or through making other resources available, shall focus on projects where the learning process plays a material role and is fundamental for the way the organization works.

-Pro Bono Work
+▶ Pro Bono Work

 Hand in Hand was founded more than 20 years ago by the teaching couple Gunnel and Olle Blomqvist from Sweden, with the objective of fighting poverty and child labor.
 After approximately 10 years the well-known industry leader Percy Barnevik and the Indian Professor Kalpana Sankar dedicated themselves in the project.
 Together they drew up the guidelines for what is today an important part of combating poverty and child labor.
-Hand In Hand built its business on creating opportunities for people to get out of poverty, move children out from child labor, and strengthen women roles in the villages.
-Not primarily through funding, but to create conditions that create selfsufficiency in projects called "Village Upliftment Program", mainly through organizing women in villages into self-helping groups responsible for different village improvement projects like health, education, and environment.
-The organization helps projects to establish schools to bring children out from labor, and health and nutrition education for women.
-Hand-in-hand supports the establishment of citizen centers in the villages where they operate.
-A citizen center aims to serve as a common junction in the village where residents can for example learn to use a computer, get cellphone services, borrow books, teach women health issues.
+Hand In Hand built its business on creating opportunities for people to get out of poverty, not primarily through funding, but to create conditions that create selfsufficiency.
+For instance establishes a huge number of centers in the villages where they operate.
+Each center aims to serve as a common junction in the village where residents can, for example learn to use a computer.
 The number of new centers has increased rapidly, with aggressive targets of new centers.
 Each center will have a manager responsible for a center's operations and financial development.
 As a center is financed by Hand in Hand microloans with a payback scheme, the managers need to know how their decisions and different events impact their center and the money in and out flow streams, to secure a financially sound development.